microsoft/vscode-docs/docs/remote/faq.md

 ## How can I review and configure extension settings?

 As with [other parts of Visual Studio Code](/docs/getstarted/settings.md), you can customize each of the Remote Development extensions through their settings.
-Using Remote - Containers as an example, you may review a list of all Remote - Containers settings by opening the extension in the Extensions view, and navigating to "Feature Contributions":
+Using Remote - Containers as an example, you may review a list of all Remote - Containers settings by opening the extension in the Extensions view (`kb(workbench.view.extensions)`), and navigating to **Feature Contributions**:

 ![List of settings in Feature Contributions](images/containers/feature-contributions.png)